-Any device with a measured emissions flow rate greater than six (6) scfh shall be successfully repaired within 14 calendar days from the date of the initial emission flow rate measurement.
+Any controller with a measured emissions flow rate greater than six (6) scfh shall be successfully repaired within 14 calendar days from the date of the initial emission flow rate measurement.

-The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to ARB once per calendar year as specified in section 95673 of this subarticle.
+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, a record of the flow rate measurement as specified in Appendix A, Table A7 and shall report the result to CARB once per calendar year as specified in section 95673 of this subarticle.

+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, records of the location and manufacturer’s specifications of each controller as specified in section 95672.

-Beginning January 1, 2018, intermittent bleed natural gas powered pneumatic devices shall comply with the leak detection and repair requirements specified in section 95669 when the device is idle and not controlling.
+Intermittent bleed natural gas powered pneumatic controllers shall comply with the leak detection and repair requirements specified in section 95669 when the controller is idle and not controlling.

-Beginning January 1, 2019, natural gas powered pneumatic pumps shall not vent natural gas to the atmosphere and shall comply with the leak detection and repair requirements specified in section 95669.
+Natural gas powered pneumatic pumps shall not vent natural gas to the atmosphere and shall comply with the leak detection and repair requirements specified in section 95669.

+The owner or operator shall maintain, and make available upon request by the CARB Executive Officer, records of the location and manufacturer’s specifications of each natural gas powered pneumatic pump as specified in section 95672.

-Continuous bleed natural gas powered pneumatic devices and pumps which need to be replaced or retrofitted to comply with the requirements specified shall do so by one of the following methods:
+Continuous bleed natural gas powered pneumatic controllers and pumps which need to be replaced or retrofitted to comply with the requirements specified shall do so by one of the following methods:

 Collect all vented natural gas with the use of a vapor collection system as specified in section 95671; or,